gitegob/notification-system/README.md

 - Monitoring and Metrics: Implementing monitoring tools and collecting metrics helps identify performance bottlenecks, track request rates, and monitor system health.

+## Fault tolerance

+The following measures can be taken to ensure fault tolerance:

+- Redundancy: Introduce redundancy at various levels of the system to ensure that critical components have backup alternatives.
+For example, we can have multiple instances of the rate limiter, load balancers, postgres database, and Rabbitmq in a cluster.
+- Load balancing: Use a load balancer(s) to ensure that requests are equitably shared between nodes according to the available resources.
+This helps make sure that if a node is down, its requests can be divided between the still active nodes.
+- Backup and Disaster Recovery: Establish backup mechanisms and disaster recovery strategies to protect critical data and ensure business continuity.
+Regularly back up data to ensure nothing is lost in case of catastrophic events.

+## Monitoring

+Monitoring can be done by leveraging several techniques and tools:

+- Application logging: Comprehensive application logging should be implemented to keep track of what's happening
+- Monitoring: Monitoring tools can be used to collect logs and performance data.
+  - Prometheus: For metrics data like uptime, disk usage, RAM usage, Health checks,...
+  - Sentry: For tracking errors, transactions and setting up alerts in case of specific errors or error counts.
+  - Grafana: For visualizing metric data and setting up alerts in cases of exceeded usage.

 ## Local Setup & Usage

 The local setup is a simplified setup using docker with 2 rate limiter containers, 2 notification api containers, a redis database container and a rabbitmq container.